 Division of Economics

-The Division of Economics aims to develop an analysis and take concrete measures towards a resolution of the problems faced by local communities and international society by making use of the theories and methods of economics and business science.
-Although this division is divided into three courses depending on areas of study, all the courses in this division actively accept international students and working adults besides students in general.
+The Division of Economics aims to develop an analysis and take concrete measures to resolve the problems faced by local communities and international society, utilizing the theories and methods of economics and business science.
+Although this division is divided into three courses depending on the area of study, all courses actively accept international students, working adults, and students in general.

 Diploma Policy

-The degree will be awarded to those who have acquired basic knowledge and research methods in economics, business administration, and related adjacent fields as well as broad or interdisciplinary knowledge and research methods.
-Additionally, recipients must have the ability to think, judge, and express themselves logically based on their specialized knowledge, and who are proactive in tackling problems.
+This degree is awarded to those who have acquired a basic knowledge of and research methods in economics, business administration, and related adjacent fields, as well as broad or interdisciplinary knowledge and research methods.
+Additionally, recipients must have the ability to think critically, make informed judgments, and express themselves logically based on their specialized knowledge, and be proactive in tackling problems.

-This division confers one of the following degrees: Master of Economics, Master of Business Administration, or Master of Arts.
+This division confers one of the following degrees: Master of Economics, Master of Business Administration, or Master of Philosophy.

 Degree requirements